MadhavGNair/enhanced-rag/README.md

 Previous research have differentiated between long-context and short-context LLMs by their token limts.
 However, with recent advancements in the context window of models, pretty much every SOTA model has long-context capabilities.
 Therefore, the conditions tested in this research is defined as follows:

-1. control group - the passage relevant to answering the query is provided directly to the LLM
+1. vanilla-RAG - the basic RAG pipeline with similarity search to retrieve to *k* chunks
-2. enhanced-RAG - the query is used to search a database of passages and top *k* is retrieved and used to prompt the LLM
+2. enhanced-RAG - vanilla-RAG enhanced with BM25 retrieval on top of similarity search and OP-RAG for re-ranking retrieved documents
-3. self-route - similar to 2 but LLM can choose to not answer which then triggers long-context prompting
+3. self-route - combines vanilla-RAG and long-context by allowing LLM to fallback onto long-context if retrieved contexts are limited
 4. long-context - the entire PDF is passed as input along with the query
+5. hypothetical document embedding (HyDE) - leverages LLMs to generate a hypothetical response to the query which is then used as the basis for similarity search for RAG

+All aforementioned frameworks will be evaluated on the following three RAGAS metrics:

+1. Answer correctness - compares ground truth answer to generated response
+2. Faithfulness - compares generated response to retrieved contexts
+3. Context recall - compares retrieved contexts to ground truth answer

 ## Dataset